BlackTHUNDER: Evidence of three massive black holes in a z~5 galaxy: Discovery of multiple broad emission line regions

-To further highlight the significance of the offset between the two BLRs, in the bottom panel of Fig.~\ref{f:blrmaps} we show the ratio of the two BLR maps (after normalization to peak flux), which illustrates a NE-SW pattern, as expected from two images of two point sources that are spatially offset along that axis (see also Appendix~\ref{a:blrtests}).
-We emphasize that we would not expect to see any of these signatures if the asymmetric broad \ha\ emission originated from a single source, e.g.~a black hole with a peculiar BLR geometry, including due to absorption or asymmetric emission or velocity distribution within the BLR.
-We reiterate that typical BLR sizes are on $\lesssim$~pc scales, i.e. at least 150 times smaller than the centroid separation we measure.
+To further highlight the significance of the offset between the two BLRs, in the bottom panel of Fig.~\ref{f:blrmaps} we show the ratio of the two BLR maps (after normalisation to peak flux), which illustrates a NE-SW pattern, as expected from two images of two point sources that are spatially offset along that axis (see also Appendix~\ref{a:blrtests}).
+We emphasise that we would not expect to see any of these signatures if the asymmetric broad \ha\ emission originated from a single source, i.e.~a black hole with a peculiar BLR geometry, including absorption or asymmetric emission or velocity distribution within the BLR.
+We reiterate that typical BLR sizes are on $\lesssim$~parsec scales, i.e.~at least 150 times smaller than the centroid separation we measure.

-To summarize, we find evidence for three distinct Type~I AGN in \tar: two at close separation in the centre, and one in the outskirts of \tar\ in the North-West.
-For the main part of this paper, we therefore proceed to discuss these three AGN.